21centuryweather/21st-Century-Weather-Software-Wiki/rose-cylc/rose-cylc-intro.md

 https://metomi.github.io/rose/2019.01.8/html/tutorial/rose/suites.html

-:::note
+:::{note}

 This exercise refers to `Jinja2`.
-Jinja is a templating language, i.e. a way to create extensive ASCII (text) documents by using a logic to loop over variables or parameters to prevent repetitive typing of repeated strings or text.
+Jinja is a templating language, i.e. a way to create extensive ASCII (text) documents by using logic to loop over variables or parameters to prevent repetitive typing of repeated strings or text.
 The homepage for the Jinja project is here:

 https://jinja.palletsprojects.com/en/stable/